History of the Jews in Colonial America: In the American Revolution

 Before and during the American Revolutionary War the Jews had representatives of their people upon both sides of the controversy, though the majority joined the colonial side.
 On the Non-Importation Agreement of 1769 the names of not less than five Jews are found; this is also the case with respect to other agreements of a similar nature.
 The outbreak of the Revolutionary War dissolved the congregation in New York; and upon the eve of the British occupancy of the town the majority of the congregation, headed by Gershom Mendes Seixas, took all the belongings of the synagogue and removed to Philadelphia, where they established the first regular congregation, the Mickvé Israel, in 1782.
 The small number who remained in New York occasionally held services in the synagogue.
-Most of those that left for Philadelphia returned to New York after the war.
-Haym Solomon or (Salomon), (1740–1785) was possibly the prime financier of the American side during the American War of Independence against Great Britain.
+Most of those who left for Philadelphia returned to New York after the war.
+Haym Solomon or (Salomon), (1740–1785) the prime financier of the American side during the American War of Independence.
 He was born in Prussia and died in Philadelphia, Pennsylvania.

-Although the Jews participated prominently in the events leading up to the Revolution, it would appear that even in the midst of absorbing political discussions they were able, in 1774, to start another congregation.
-They were not all, however, to be found on the colonial side during the war, for Mordecai Sheftall, Levi Sheftall, Philip Jacob Cohen, Philip Minis, and Sheftall Sheftall were in the first days of the Revolution disqualified by the authorities from holding any office of trust in the province because of the pronounced revolutionary ideas which they advocated.
-The community was dispersed during the Revolution, but many Jews returned immediately after the close of the war.